CRBC - AGILE IN BUILDINGS CASE STUDY #1

 WHAT USERS WANTED

 After a church pulpit and social media call to the two hundred strong community of church members and volunteer workers, twenty-three of them registered on our website to join the Agile in Buildings user group.
 The subsequent ideas charrette painted a picture of a building that was physically divided into two halves.
 The main church area for worship services was accessed via a processional stair on Cemetery Road to enter to the church at first floor level.
 The community activities of the church are accessed via Napier Street entrance.
 Users communicated the frustrations but also the advantages of access from Napier Street.
 Of highest concern, the Church was known as Cemetery Road Baptist Church, but most events were accessed through Napier Street causing great confusion to visitors.
-Security concerns meant the church doors also remained closed, so access for visitors was always a challenge.
+Security concerns meant the church doors on the busier thoroughfare remained closed, so access for visitors was always a challenge.
+To most passers by the building looks empty.
 Users wanted a building that could be accessed more freely, was inviting, but was cognoscente of the security issues of the area.
 They were also keen the building should be more navigable and transparent once inside.
+It's fair to say that many of the items highlighted in the charrette were reflected in the architect's original masterplan.

-When users and designers conducted a site visit to understand the access dilemmas, ideas for how the team might solve the highlighted problems were discussed.
-Back in the charrette the teams arrived at a solution that saw a radical departure from that proposed by the previous architectural masterplan.
+When users and our designers conducted a site visit to understand the access dilemmas, ideas for how users might solve the highlighted problems were discussed.
+Back in the charrette the co-design designers and user teams arrived at a solution that saw a departure from that proposed previously.

 MORE CASE STUDIES HERE